YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 You may manage daily English well enough for travel, hotels, restaurants, and messages.
 That does not mean you fully understand surgical consent, graft planning, donor limits, anesthesia, medication risks, or complication instructions.
 Medical language is a different level of communication, and stress can make a familiar second language feel weaker on surgery day.

 If you understand only most of the explanation, slow the process down.
 Ask the clinic to repeat the plan in simpler words, write down the final hairline and graft plan, and confirm the medicine instructions in a form you can read later.
-A good consent conversation should allow you to teach back the plan in your own words, so the team can correct any misunderstanding before surgery starts.
+A useful consent conversation should allow you to explain the plan back in your own words, so the team can correct any misunderstanding before surgery starts.

 That becomes especially important when the plan changes after the donor area is examined in person.
 A change in graft number, hairline height, crown coverage, or medicine instruction should be translated before you agree, not summarized after the decision has already been made.